baleada/docs/assets/md/logic/classes/Listenable.md

 `Listenable` allows you to listen for custom gestures defined by Baleada Logic's `Recognizeable` class.
 For full information on how to use the `Recognizeable` class, [visit the `Recognizeable` docs](/docs/logic/classes/Recognizeable), but keep reading here to learn the overall workflow.

-To get started, construct a new instance of `Listenable`, using `'recognizeable'` as the `eventName`, and passing the `Recognizeable` options object to the `recognizeable` option:
+To get started, construct a new instance of `Listenable`, using `'recognizeable'` as the `eventType`, and passing the `Recognizeable` options object to the `recognizeable` option:

 :::
 ```js